 She said after gathering her thoughts;

-“A Demonica is basically made for her own pleasure, she can lure anyone to her will and have the ability to offer humans and some spirits a pretty juicy deal that will be paid in plain sexual pleasure towards herself so basically, you’re a vessel for yourself not Lilith.”
+“A Demonica is basically made for her own pleasure, she can lure anyone to her will and have the ability to offer humans and some spirits a pretty juicy deal that will be paid in plain sexual pleasure toward herself so basically, you’re a vessel for yourself not Lilith.”

 All of the sudden I felt my hopes of being a great leader were dumped in the trash, I told Leann, I freed these women, I had the chance to have my own entourage and I turned it down because I want them to have a life of their own, not to please me.
 At least I felt better knowing I’m no vessel for Lilith.